Add metadata to docx, read atoms with GroupDocs Java

 License Acquisition Steps

-Reading QuickTime Atoms in a MOV Video
+How to read QuickTime atoms in a MOV video

 Overview

-Step 1: Open the MOV File
+Step 1: Open the MOV file

-and load your MOV file:
+Create a Metadata instance and load your MOV file:

 try (Metadata metadata = new Metadata("YOUR_DOCUMENT_DIRECTORY/InputMov.mov")) {